shivam6862/SpringBoot-MongoDB-CRUD-Student-JUnit-Mockito/README.md

-# Spring Boot CRUD Operations with MongoDB and Security Features
+# Efficient Spring Boot: MongoDB CRUD with JUnit, Mockito Testing

 This is a Spring Boot backend application for managing persons.
 It provides basic CRUD (Create, Read, Update, Delete) operations for a `Person` entity.